JOURNAL OF GENTRY GENEALOGY

 Another possibility is that these were children of James-II who certainly spent his earlier years in the western part of Hanover County before returning to his father's plantation in St. Paul's Parish in 1751.
 In addition, his oldest son James Jr. lived much of his life in Louisa County and western Hanover County.
 There are two problems with this.
 One is that we have already suggested (in the previous month's Journal article) a number of members of his family who were born during this same span of years.
 Given the number of children in some families during those early years, this is not necessarily a serious problem.
 Of more concern is the question: "Why did not these children, especially the younger ones, return to St. Paul's Parish with James along with his sons David (born about 1742) and William (born about 1745)?"

-If we reject these options, we are led to a third possibility which until now has not been suggested.
+If we reject these options, we are led to a third possibility which we suggested in last month's discussion of multiple William Gentrys.
 This is that Joseph-II's son William who disappeared from St. Paul's Parish records after 1735, did not die, but rather moved to western Hanover County as did James-II.
 We can speculate that William may have moved on further west across the Hanover County border into Louisa County, while James remained in the vicinity of Stone Horse Creek.

-There is no record of William during all the years between 1735 and say the early 1760's, but neither are there records of any of these children during that same period.
-There are no vestry records for St. Martin's Parish which bordered St. Paul's to the west, which is where this hypothetical William probably settled.
+There is no record of William during the years following 1735, but neither are there records of any of these children during that same period.
+There are no vestry records for St. Martin's Parish which bordered St. Paul's to the west and covered western Hanover County and eastern Louisa Co, which is where this hypothetical William probably settled.
 Tax lists for St. Martin's Parish do not exist before 1767, which we might postulate was after the time William died.
 In brief, we have no independent way of knowing whether or not William-III survived his last reference in St. Paul's Parish.
-These proposals are highly speculative and cannot be backed up by any hard evidence.
+The proposals we have made above are highly speculative and many cannot be backed up by any hard evidence.
 If the reader is willing to accept this suggestion of a family of Gentrys descended from William-III, it should be understood that this is done on the reader's own responsibility.

 Conclusion